This blog was originally posted on July 18, 2016 and was updated with revised content on August 21, 2020.

 - Defects become increasingly expensive to fix the later they are discovered in the application lifecycle.
-A chart from IBM Systems Sciences Institute on the relative costs of such bugs demonstrated that a flaw discovered during testing costs 15 times as much as one found during design, while one revealed during maintenance costs a staggering 100 times as much.
+The well-known chart from IBM Systems Sciences Institute on the relative costs of such bugs demonstrated that a flaw discovered during testing costs 15 times as much as one found during design, while one revealed during maintenance costs a staggering 100 times as much.

-- It is easy for teams to become bogged down by long backend test cycles.
+- It's easy for teams to become bogged down by long backend test cycles.
 Regardless of how quickly they might move through the project's sprints, they could still end up not being able to ship what they had worked on, and instead needing to go through a big "end game" push.
 This is often both a technical and cultural issue, and one that can cause big delays as well as budget overruns.

 "[T]he more effort that is shifted left or earlier in the process, the better," explained Derek Weeks of Sonatype.
 "When you can make design and architecture decisions early, when you can select the right component from the beginning, when you can identify problems early, when you can fix bugs and vulnerabilities, early, etc., you can improve your software delivery capability, you can improve the reliability and trust of your applications, and you can reduce your development and maintenance costs."

-Keys for shifting to the left
+Keys for Shifting to the Left

 "Automation has to be an integral part of the leftward shift."